nova-horizons/realoquent/README.md

 Realoquent is inspired by many of the functions of [Propel ORM](https://propelorm.org), like a single schema file as source of truth, and generated base model classes with user-editable model classes.
-Generated code is as strongly typed as possible, and uses type hints as a fallback (generated code passes PHPStan Level 9).
+Generated code is as strongly typed as possible, and uses type hints as a fallback (all generated code passes PHPStan Level 9).
 This provides a better experience in your IDE and static analysis tools without requiring additional plugins or packages.

 ## Table of Contents